 There are numerous options for dealing with your period while hiking, backpacking, and recreating outdoors.
-Ideally you'll want to try any at home, before relying on them far away from a bathroom.
+Ideally you'll want to try any at home, before relying on them on a trip.

 - Trowel—While you can dig with a stick in a pinch, trowels are your best option for digging a catholes.
-The TentLab's titanium Deuce of Spades is a favorite for its light weight, and Coghlan's Backpackers Trowel is Lawhon's personal favorite ("It’s the right weight, length, and has nice sharp edges for cutting into the soil).
+The TentLab's titanium Deuce of Spades is a favorite for its light weight, and Coghlan's Backpackers Trowel is Lawhon's personal favorite.
+"It’s the right weight, length, and has nice sharp edges for cutting into the soil," he said.